prometheus/client_golang/README.md

 N.B. --- I have spent a bit of time working through the model in my head and probably haven't elucidated my ideas as clearly as I need to.
-If you examine src/main.go and src/export/registry.go, you'll find an example of what type of potential instrumentation use cases this package addresses.
+If you examine examples/{simple,uniform_random}/main.go and registry.go, you'll find several examples of what types of potential instrumentation use cases this package addresses.
 There are probably numerous Go language idiomatic changes that need to be made, but this task has been deferred for now.

 # Continuous Integration
 [![Build Status](https://secure.travis-ci.org/matttproud/golang_instrumentation.png?branch=master)](http://travis-ci.org/matttproud/golang_instrumentation)